Kamal 2: Proxy Changes

 We used Traefik’s Docker provider.
 It requires adding labels to containers, which Traefik uses to configure itself.

-It is flexible and there are a lot of options for things you can do with the labels.
+It is flexible, and there are a lot of options for things you can do with the labels.
 But it requires that you understand and use Traefik’s general purpose configuration even to accomplish simple tasks.

 Container labels are immutable, so you can’t tell Traefik to stop routing requests.
-To successfully drain containers, we had to resort to modifying healthchecks to force the container’s into an unhealthy state.
+To successfully drain containers, we had to resort to modifying health checks to force the containers into an unhealthy state.

 Overly flexible

-These use cases were unsupported and error prone though, and we wanted to provide simpler built solutions for those common requirements.
+These use cases were unsupported and error-prone, though, and we wanted to provide simpler built solutions for those common requirements.

 Hard to understand errors

 Traefik has its own domain language — Routers, Services, Endpoints.
-So if it failed the errors would be in that language and disconnected from what Kamal was doing.
+So if it failed, the errors would be in that language and disconnected from what Kamal was doing.
 This made it tricky to diagnose failures.

 Other options